Farmington Police Department blotter for Jan. 20

 Below is a digest of service calls performed by the Farmington Police Department.
 Full printed records are available in the department’s lobby at 900 N. Municipal Drive.

-• Police responded to a report of a domestic fight at 1:14 a.m. on the 1700 block of Cliffside Drive.
+• Police responded to a report of a commercial breaking and entering at 12:57 a.m. on the 500 block of Scott Avenue.
 A report was taken.

-• Police responded to a report of breaking and entering at 6:03 a.m. on the 300 block of East 20th Street.
+• Police responded to a report of a burglar alarm at 6:45 a.m. on the 600 block of East 16th Street.
 A report was taken.

-• Police responded to a report of an accident with injuries at 6:55 a.m. on the 2200 block of East Main Street.
+• Police responded to a report of an armed robbery at 8:30 a.m. on the 1300 block of East 25th Street.
 A report was taken.

-• Police investigated a report of criminal damage to property at 8:53 a.m. on the 2400 block of East 20th Street.
+• Police responded to a report of an armed subject at 8:54 a.m. on the 500 block of East Apache Street.
 A report was taken.

-• Police responded to a report of a natural gas leak at 9:33 a.m. on the 1200 block of West Apache Street.
+• Police responded to a report of harassment at 9:50 a.m. on the 900 block of Municipal Drive.
 A report was taken.

-• Police investigated a report of larceny at 12:42 p.m. on the 700 block of South Browning Parkway.
+• Police responded to a report of narcotics at 11:26 a.m. on the 1600 block of East Cedar Street.
 A report was taken.

-• Police investigated a report of a burglary at 1:36 p.m. on the 2300 block of East 10th Street.
+• Police responded to a report of an accident with no injuries at 12:05 p.m. at the intersection of East Main Street and Schofield Lane..
 A report was taken.

-• Police investigated a report of an embezzlement at 3:17 p.m. on the 2600 block of West Main Street.
+• Police responded to a report of suspicious person/vehicle at 2:06 p.m. on the 400 block of Francis Avenue.
 A report was taken.

-• Police responded to a report of a battery at 4:03 p.m. on the 300 block of East Apache Street.
+• Police responded to a report of a domestic fight at 7:34 p.m. at the intersection of East 20th Street and Farmington Avenue.
 A report was taken.

-• Police responded to a report of lost/found property at 9:23 p.m. on the 1400 block of West Main Street.
-A report was taken.

-• Police responded to a report of a battery at 11:45 p.m. on the 300 block of East 28th Street.
+• Police responded to a report of a domestic fight at 10:09 p.m. on the 300 block of Loma Linda Avenue.
 A report was taken.

 Join the Conversation